taskworld/rereselect/README.md

 const taxPercentSelector = state => state.shop.taxPercent

 // Instead of `createSelector`, it is called `makeSelector`.
+//
-// Instead of declaring dependencies upfront,
+// Instead of declaring dependencies upfront, use the `query` function
+// can be used to invoke other selectors.
+In doing so, the dependency
+// will automatically be tracked.
+//
-// the `query` function can be used to call other selectors. const subtotalSelector = makeSelector(query => query(shopItemsSelector).reduce((acc, item) => acc + item.value, 0)
+const subtotalSelector = makeSelector(query =>
+  query(shopItemsSelector).reduce((acc, item) => acc + item.value, 0)
 )